RCA Records: RCA Victor Custom Record Division

 Besides manufacturing its own records, RCA's Custom Record Division was the leading record manufacturer for independent labels.
-RCA's Midwestern plant in Indianapolis, at 501 North LaSalle Street (the site is now part of a Demolition and Blight Reduction Project).
+RCA Victor's immense Midwestern manufacturing complex in Indianapolis, included a record pressing plant located at 501 North LaSalle Street.
 The Custom Division notably pressed many record compilations for The Reader's Digest Association.

 EMI

-RCA sold its interest in EMI in 1938, but EMI continued to distribute RCA Victor recordings in the UK and its territories on the HMV label until the late 1950s.
+RCA sold its interest in EMI in 1938, but EMI (now Universal Music Group) continued to distribute RCA Victor recordings in the UK and its territories on the His Master's Voice label until 1957.
 RCA also manufactured and distributed HMV recordings on the RCA Victor and custom HMV labels in North America.

 World War II era

-During World War II, ties between RCA Victor and its Japanese affiliate Victor Company of Japan (Nippon Victor) were severed.
-JVC's record company is known today as Victor Entertainment and still retains the Nipper/His Master's Voice trademark for use in Japan.
+Due to hostilities between Japan and the United States during World War II, ties between RCA Victor and its Japanese subsidiary Victor Company of Japan (Nippon Victor) were severed.
+JVC's (Japan Victor Company) record company is known today as Victor Entertainment and still retains the Nipper/His Master's Voice trademark for use in Japan.

 From 1942 to 1944, RCA Victor was seriously impacted by the American Federation of Musicians recording ban.
 Virtually all union musicians in the US and Canada were forbidden from making recordings during the period.
 One of the few exceptions was the eventual release of recorded radio broadcast performances from the NBC Symphony Orchestra conducted by Arturo Toscanini.
-However, RCA Victor lost the Philadelphia Orchestra during this period; the orchestra's contract with RCA Victor expired during the strike and when Columbia Records settled with the union before RCA, Eugene Ormandy and the Philadelphians signed a new contract with Columbia and began recording in 1944.
+However, RCA Victor lost the Philadelphia Orchestra during this period; the orchestra's contract with RCA Victor expired during the strike and when Columbia Records settled with the union before RCA Victor, Eugene Ormandy and the Philadelphians signed a new contract with Columbia and began recording in 1944.
 Ormandy and the Philadelphia Orchestra would not return to RCA until 1968.